 The Best Business Lunch Spots In Hong Kong To Kick Off The Year Of The Ox

 The modern business lunch is but a delicate pas de deux, where a deft touch when it comes to showing your culinary credentials is as essential to the deal making as the art of the gab.
 And why should a work meal be a dull procession of forgettable and overly expensive grub at all?
-After all, good taste in restaurants reflects, in our opinion, the highest level of self-care and assuredness—don’t be caught out this Year of the Ox with a gastronomic faux pas and take our advise for the finest tables to ensure smooth runnings.
+After all, good taste in restaurants reflects, in our opinion, the highest level of self-care and assuredness—don’t be caught out this Year of the Ox with a gastronomic faux pas and take our advice for the finest tables to ensure smooth runnings.

 Newly Michelin-minted Ando was one of our top restaurants of 2020, and it’s a destination that is designed to impress—key when targeting your professional circle.
 The menu keeps things fresh and interesting with cross-cultural references to chef Agustin Balbi’s South American roots and Japanese training; bring a contact who loves having their horizons broadened.